insolar/docs/docs/source/index.rst

     .. div:: text-muted

-       Learn what is Insolar MainNet, what infrastructure powers it, and how it is decentralized
+       :opticon:`book` Learn what is Insolar MainNet, what infrastructure powers it, and how it is decentralized

 To integrate with Insolar MainNet at the current state of development, follow these steps: